 Many commercial property owners and homeowners mistakenly believe that their only option for flood insurance coverage is through an NFIP policy (either written by FEMA or a Write-Your-Own (“WYO”) Insurance Company such as Allstate, Hartford, Wright Flood, Farmers, American Bankers, etc.).

 Generally, NFIP flood insurance is not the only option, and it is rarely the best option for commercial property.
 NFIP flood policies provide extremely limited coverage.
-They don’t cover anything outside the four walls of the building; they are “direct-loss” policies, meaning they only cover damages directly touched by flood waters; and they have very limited recourse in the event the claim is not handled correctly (you can’t sue the adjusters, or seek any damages for their bad behavior).
-Adjusters have little oversight and little incentive to properly address the claim—there are of course many claims professionals who properly handle claims nonetheless, but there are plenty who do not.
-Ultimately, many private flood insurance companies offer broader coverage in the event of a flood.
+They don’t cover anything outside the four walls of the building; they are “direct-loss” policies, meaning they only cover flood damage directly touched by flood waters; and they have very limited recourse in the event the claim is not handled correctly (you can’t sue the adjusters, or seek any damages for their bad behavior).
+Adjusters have limited oversight and little incentive to properly address the claim.

 Further Resources on Insurance Coverage Law